PubsandBeer

 Harvey's - Sussex Best Bitter4.00ExcellentAll this talk of gold and hoppy-this knocks most of them into a cocked hat!

-Brakspear (at Marston's Wychwood) - Bitter3.40Not Tried
+Brakspear (at Marston's Wychwood then at Banks's) - Bitter3.40Not Tried

 Adnams - Southwold Bitter3.70Not Tried